From Suicide to Sacrifice

 James David Jordan is a successful business attorney in Dallas, Texas, and was named by the Dallas Business Journal as one of the most influential leaders in that legal community.
 Jordan followed his aspirations of becoming an author, taking five years to create his first book, Something That Lasts, which was well-received by both critics and the public.
 His second book, Forsaken, won the Reader’s Choice award from RelzReviews and The Suspense Zone.

-explore and grow in their faith.
+Jordan writes with a commitment to tell page-turning stories that challenge readers to explore and grow in their faith.
 With gripping authenticity, Jordan examines subjects of family and faith and skillfully draws readers into the crisis faced by Taylor Pasbury.
 Along the way, readers will find ample opportunity to re-assess their own life situations and wrestle with their own thoughts about forgiveness and grace.

 Double Cross by James David Jordan